darius522/waspaa2021/README.md

 # waspaa2021
-Repository for the waspaa2021 paper
+Companion code for the paper “HARP-Net: Hyper-Autoencoded Reconstruction Propagation for Scalable Neural Audio Coding,” submitted to WASPAA 2021